10 Minutes of Drawing a Day

 🎬 Here's the link to the video 👉 https://youtu.be/IGURo7IaoCc

 Drawing Americana by Charles Sheeler (1931).
-This painting seemed fitting for our current situation.
-Not sure I have a room that tidy though ☺️
+This painting seemed fitting for 2020/2021 when so many people spent time stuck indoors.
+Not sure I have a room that tidy though.

 The aim of the exercise is to explore this painting through drawing it rather than creating a good copy of the artists work.